lironfarzam/FaceOne/README.md

 ## ✨ Key Features

-### 🛡️ Privacy Protection
+### 🛡️ Protective Face Recognition

-- Block or blur specific faces across websites
-- Protect victims of harassment from seeing images of their abusers
+- **Targeted Protection**: Specifically designed to shield users from seeing images of individuals who have caused them trauma
-- Real-time scanning of web content using the Chrome extension
-- Ethical approach to privacy preservation and consent management

-### 🔍 Advanced Face Recognition

-- High-accuracy recognition with as few as 5-10 input images
+- **Minimal Input Required**: Functions with as few as 5-10 reference images
-- Robust against lighting variations, angles, and facial expressions
-- 3D face modeling for enhanced recognition accuracy
-- DeepFace integration for state-of-the-art embedding generation

-### 🎭 Face Animation

-- Transform still photos into realistic talking videos
-- Use any driving video to animate portrait photos
-- Customize settings for optimal results
-- GPU-accelerated rendering for fast processing

-### 📊 Social Media Integration

-- Automatic Facebook profile image collection
+- **High Accuracy**: Advanced neural networks ensure reliable detection across different angles, lighting conditions, and contexts
+- **Real-time Processing**: Scans and processes web content as you browse

+### 🔒 Privacy-Focused Design

-- Bulk face detection and clustering
+- **Client-side Processing**: All face detection and recognition happens locally in your browser
-- Profile analysis and visualization
-- Privacy-focused API interactions
+- **No Data Collection**: Your sensitive information never leaves your device
+- **Full User Control**: You decide which faces to detect and how to replace them

+### ⚙️ Customizable Experience

+- **Adjustable Sensitivity**: Fine-tune detection confidence thresholds to your needs
+- **Replacement Options**: Choose to blur, replace, or hide detected images
+- **Visual Indicators**: Optional highlighting of detected faces for verification

 <div align="center">